TeknoAnka/gonullu/README.md

 ## USE:

-To download the application to your system
+To download the application to your system:

   	   git clone https://github.com/TeknoAnka/GONULLU.git
   	   cd gonullu